dlsc-software-consulting-gmbh/jfxcentral-data/learn/javafx/nodes-versus-canvas/readme.md

 ### Executing the Applications

-I used the following approach to run the application:
+You can use the following approach to run this demo application:

-* Save the code to a file FxNodesVersusCanvas.java
+* Save the code to a file `FxNodesVersusCanvas.java`.
 * Install a Java runtime with JavaFX, e.g. from [Azul Zulu](https://www.azul.com/downloads/?package=jdk-fx#zulu) or with [SDKMAN](https://sdkman.io/).
 * Install J'BANG!, either from [jbang.dev](https://www.jbang.dev/) or with SDKMAN (`sdk install jbang`).
-* Start the application with `jbang FxNodesVersusCanvas.java`
+* Start the application with `jbang FxNodesVersusCanvas.java`.

 ## Conclusion